Just two teams remain in the hunt to be the winner of Super Bowl LIV in Miami on February 2, 2020.

 Sportsbooks establish a point-spread which is essentially a “handicap” to equalize the on-field performance of both teams.

-In last year’s Super Bowl, the New England Patriots were a 3.5-point favorite over the Los Angeles Rams.
+In a recent Super Bowl, the New England Patriots were a 3.5-point favorite over the Los Angeles Rams.
 The sports book view is that the Patriots were 3.5 points better than the Rams.

 In order to win this Super Bowl point- spread bet on the Patriots at -3.5 would be a winning bet only if the Patriots win the game by 4 or more points.
 Conversely, a bet on the Rams on the spread of +3.5 would be a winning ticket if the Rams won the game outright or lost the game by 3 points or less.